Who wins the Jerami Grant vs. Victor Wembanyama matchup in tonight's game?

 Victor Wembanyama & the Spurs

-- The Spurs have a -358 scoring differential, falling short by 12.3 points per game.
-They're putting up 110.9 points per game, 25th in the league, and are giving up 123.2 per contest to rank 28th in the NBA.
+- The Spurs have a -345 scoring differential, falling short by 11.5 points per game.
+They're putting up 111.1 points per game, 25th in the league, and are allowing 122.6 per outing to rank 27th in the NBA.

 Sportsbook Promo Codes